mwiesmeyer/AlgoNumerix/README.md

 * Required
 * IsValid

+Added events:

+* InvalidEntry
+* ValidEntry
+* BlankEntry
+* ReturnEntry?

 ### ColorBar
-The
+The ColorBar adds these properties to the WPF Label:

+* ColorMap
+* Count
+* Orientation
+* Start

+Added events:

+* ColorSelectionEvent
+* ColorDeselectionEvent

 ## Licensing
 The licensing library is a simple yet powerful way for you to provide controlled access to your desktop applications.

+## License Manager